23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Divide your total ecommerce transactions by your total site visits, then multiply the resulting number by 100.

-Website optimization often comes down to tracking data and implementing automation.
-Those two facets come together to help you better get to know your audience.
+Ecommerce website optimization often comes down to tracking data and implementing automation.
+Those two facets come together to help you know your audience better.

-Cart abandonment software helps reduces cart abandonment rates and bring back people who might have left your site for any reason.
+Cart abandonment software helps reduce cart abandonment rates and bring back people who might have left your site for any reason.

 For instance, let’s say a visitor packs a cart full of products at your ecommerce store.
-He or she then abandons the cart halfway through the checkout process.
+Then, they abandon the cart halfway through the checkout process.

 That person then receives an email: “You forgot your stuff!
 It’s still here for you.”
 Something like that.